dreamineering/business-administration/docs/operations/finances/create-a-cashflow-forecast.md

 # Create a Cashflow Forecast

-The initial goal is not perfection, but to have something you can refer back to and continually improve.
+The initial goal is not perfection, something you can continually improve.

 > Plans are of little importance, but planning is essential - Winston Churchill